The Pay and Non-Pay Content of Job Ads

-Next, we analyze to what extent differences in advertised attributes are explained by additional observable characteristics of the job ad, such as the industry of the posting establishment or the occupation associated with the job title stated in the job ad.
-In order to describe the variation in advertised job attributes that can be explained by such observable characteristics, we estimate a series of logistic regressions for the probability that a given attribute is advertised in the text of a vacancy with several sets of fixed effects: industries, locations, occupations, and establishments.
+Next, we analyze to what extent differences in advertised attributes are explained by observable characteristics of the job ad, such as the industry of the posting establishment or the occupation associated with the job title stated in the job ad.
+To describe the variation in advertised job attributes that can be explained by these characteristics, we estimate a series of logistic regressions for the probability that a given attribute is advertised in the text of a vacancy with several sets of fixed effects: industries, locations, occupations, and establishments.
 Figure \ref{fig:explained_variation} reports the estimated pseudo-$R^2$, a summary measure of goodness of fit for binary outcomes \citep{mcfadden1974}, from logistic regressions estimated separately for each attribute.\footnote{As an alternative, we also estimated linear probability models using OLS with the same set of fixed effects separately for each attribute (results available upon request).
-However, as all of our pay and non-job attributes are binary, one could be concerned about interpreting standard goodness of fit from such regressions, which put restrictions on the range of the coefficient of determination $R^2$ (see, e.g., \citep{cox1992}).} This measure therefore captures the variation in the content of job ads within industries, locations, occupations, and establishments.
+However, as all of our pay and non-pay attributes are binary, one could be concerned about interpreting standard goodness of fit from such regressions, which restricts the range of the coefficient of determination $R^2$ \citep{cox1992}.} This measure therefore captures the variation in the content of job ads within industries, locations, occupations, and establishments.